ncatlab/nlab-content/pages/8/8/6/4/24688/content.md

 ### Outline

 Several definitional variants exist in dimensions $\leq 4$ (see also at [[surface diagram|surface diagrams]]).
-In general dimensions, manifold diagrams can be defined as conical, compactly supported stratifications of [[directed topological space|directed euclidean space]].
+In general dimensions, manifold diagrams can be defined as conical, compactly triangulable stratifications of [[directed topological space|directed euclidean space]].

-\begin{defn} A **manifold $n$-diagram** is a conical, compactly supported stratification of standard $n$-dimensional directed space.
+\begin{defn} A **manifold $n$-diagram** is a conical, compactly triangulable stratification of standard $n$-dimensional directed space.
 \end{defn}

 Here, "standard directed space" can be taken to mean [[directed topological space#framed_spaces|standard $\mathbb{R}^n$ with standard $n$-framing]].
 The term "conical" means a directed version of usual [[stratified space#conical_strat|conicality]]; namely, in the context of directed spaces one requires tubular neighborhoods to interact nicely with the directions of the underlying directed space.
-"Compactly supported" means, roughly, that up to isomorphism a description by finite data can be given.
+"Compact triangulability" means, roughly, that up to isomorphism a description by finite data can be given.

 ### Details